dftfeDevelopers/dftfe/README.txt

 Installation:

 1) Install deal.II (version >=8.4 recommended)
+[Note: DFT-FE is primarily based on the deal.II library.
+If you have particular questions about deal.II, contact the deal.II discussion groups (https://www.dealii.org/mail.html)]

   -- Download CMake [http://www.cmake.org/download/]
   -- Add CMake to your path (e.g. $ PATH="/path/to/cmake/Contents/bin":"$PATH"), preferably in a shell configuration file -- Download and install Deal.II following instructions from from https://www.dealii.org/download.html